linsensu/home/index.md

 - Descriptive and Preliminary Data Analysis
 - Writing Research Report or Paper in Social Sciences

+**2. Social Statistics**
+This course aims to equip students with the skills to describe and infer from data obtained.
+Students will learn the appropriate statistical methods dealing with various research questions, their step-by-step procedures, and how to interpret results.
+Guided by the principle of "learning through application," the course integrates social statistics with research question in everyday life, making it a powerful analytical tool for understanding society.
+The course emphasizes the practical application of statistical analysis to journalism and communication phenomena rather than mathematical foundations.
+Students will gain an understanding of how to apply these statistical methods using software like SPSS.
+The main topics include:
+- Introduction to Social Statistics
+- Data Collection and Management
+- Measures of Central Tendency
+- Measures of Dispersion
+- Parameter Estimation and Hypothesis Testing
+- Comparing Means
+- Chi-Square Test
+- Correlation Analysis
+- Linear Regression Analysis

+**3. Studies on Business Communication**
+This course analyzes updated business communication cases, solidifies students' theoretical foundation, and broadens their research perspectives to meet the demand for talents skilled in new media applications.
+Research-oriented teaching, guided by academic achievements, is integrated into the curriculum, encouraging active student participation in practical investigations.
+The course emphasizes the combination of theory and practice, fostering a synergy between teaching, research, and practical applications.
+The topics of the course include:
+- Introduction to Business Communication
+- Journalism and the Commercial Society
+- Journalism, Communication, and Information Systems
+- Health Belief Model and Business Communication Effects
+- Key Opinion Leaders (KOLs) in Business Development
+- Formation and Evolution of Business Online Public Opinion
+- Rumors and Misinformation in Business Communication
+- Impact of AIGC on the Business Communication Ecosystem
+- National Branding and City Image Communication
+- Advertising and Integrated Marketing Communication (IMC)
+-  Evaluation of Business Communication Effects

+**4. Public Opinion Studies**
+This course provides a comprehensive exploration of public opinion, focusing on its opinion formation and dissemination, as well as its roles and influences in social life.
+Students will gain a theoretical and practical understanding of the key concepts, historical development, and methodologies associated with public opinion.
+The topics of the course include:
+- Understanding Public Opinion
+- Conceptualization and Historical Development of Public Opinion
+- Formation of Public Opinion
+- Distribution of Public Opinion
+- Dynamics of Opinion Evolution
+- Roles and Functions of Public Opinion in Social Life
+- Management of Public Opinion in Civil Society

 ## News

 - **[Feb.
 2020]**